leafleaf90/VLblog/_posts/2020-05-20-generating-the-blog-with-jekyll.md

 categories: jekyll coding
 ---

-## Static Site Generator-generated!
+## Jekyll - Static Site Generator

-We are now up and running with static site generator Jekyll!

 ![Jekyll logo](\assets\post-media\2020-04-27\jekyll.svg "Jekyll logo")

 Jekyll is a static site generator that has been around for long and the documentation is solid.

-Steps:
+Setting up a blog with a JavaScript framework such as Vue or React can seem a bit overkill, and most likely you will end up having to use it together with a static site generator anyways (Gatsby for React, for example).
+Jekyll allows you to re-use components without any hassle if all you need is re-usable components and an easy way to publish blog posts.

+Steps to get going:

 1. Install Ruby (Jekyll is written in Ruby).
-I'm on Windows so I used the installer package: [Ruby](https://www.ruby-lang.org/en/)</div>
+I'm on Windows so I used the installer package: [Ruby](https://www.ruby-lang.org/en/)

 2. With Ruby installed, proceeded to install Jekyll: